Severson-Group/AMDS/VoltageCard/docs/README.md

 # Voltage Sensor Card

 This document describes the design consideration and implementation details for the voltage sensor card, which serves as a daughter card for the sensor motherboard.
+A block diagram is presented and each component is discussed in detail.
+Specifications of each component are provided based on the datasheet.

 ## Relevant Hardware Versions